0cjs/hilbert-ps-proofchecker/doc/explainer.md

 #### CI and Automatic Builds

+This is in addition to the briefer discussion in §[Top-level Files] above.

+I always do continuous integration (CI) in its [original sense][fowler].
+I've not set up a "CI" server for this project because it's quite small and the full build and test runs in a couple of seconds.
+I would normally expect that each developer would be runnning the full set of tests (both on `main` and on development branches) frequently; with this level of discipline a CI server that does this independently isn't necessary.

+That's not to say a CI server is never useful; there are various situations where it can be helpful.
+Examples include where a full build/test cycle takes a significant amount of time, where a full test requires resources that most developers don't have, where you have inexperienced developers contributing to the project (e.g., via PRs), or where you just can't convince your developers to regularly run all the tests.
+(Though in this last case you probably have bigger problems than needing a CI server.)

+But it's important to remember that CI is a _process,_ not a tool, and simply dropping a CI server (which is just a tool) into a project doesn't necessarily provide any improvement at all.

+The core thing here that gives this project CI is not a server, but that the top-level `Test` script does all building and testing: if that succeeds you know it's likely that the system (with any changes you may have made) is working.

-In addition to the discussion in §[Top-level Files] above, I think it's worth mentioning that _the_ most important thing to achieve continuous integration is to ensure that developer have quick and easy access on their development machine to all tests, to the greatest degree possible, anyway.
+In addition to the discussion in above, I think it's worth mentioning that _the_ most important thing to achieve continuous integration is to ensure that developer have quick and easy access on their development machine to all tests, to the greatest degree possible, anyway.
 Developers should _not_ have to dig through YAML files in a `.github/workflows/` directory or similar to figure out how to test things.
 And, of course, once you have a test system that's easily run interactively by developers, that's also easily run by a CI server if you want one.

 The other important part of a test framework, if the whole thing doesn't run in a couple of seconds or less, is to give developers the ability to